An Analytical and AI-discovered Stable, Accurate, and Generalizable Subgrid-scale Closure for Geophysical Turbulence

 In conclusion, a physics-informed data-driven discovery identified an analytically derivable, yet previously ignored, representation of SGS closure that satisfies both \textit{structural} and \textit{functional} modeling requirements.
-This closure (NGM4) is ``interpretable'' as it is derivable from the Taylor-series expansion and it represents the Leonard and cross stresses (see supporting information).
-This closure is ``generalizable'' since its coefficients are entirely determined by the filter width, ($\Delta$) and does not have any component that depends on $Re$ or any other parameters.
+This closure (NGM4) is ``interpretable'' as it is derivable from the Taylor-series expansion and it represents the Leonard and cross stresses (see supplementary information \cite{supp}).
+This closure is ``generalizable'' since its coefficients are entirely determined by the filter width ($\Delta$) and does not have any component that depends on $Re$ or any other parameters.
 NGM4 is accurate: it is the first closure to simultaneously excel in both \textit{a priori} and \textit{a posteriori} tests.
-LES with NGM4 is stable only when the numerical resolution is high enough to capture $80\%$ of DNS enstrophy; however, this is consistent with general limitations of LES \cite{pope2000turbulent}.
+LES with NGM4 is stable only when the numerical resolution is high enough to capture $80\%$ of DNS enstrophy; however, this is consistent with general limitations of \KJ{(explicit)} LES \cite{pope2000turbulent} \KJ{(see below for more discussions)}.

-Although this closure could have been derived analytically decades ago, AI played a critical role in its discovery here.
+\KJ{Although this closure could have been derived analytically decades ago, AI played a critical role in its discovery here.
 First, the analytical expansion of the gradient model to higher-order terms had not been previously pursued.
 Among the main reasons are that the source of the shortcoming of NGM2 was unclear and gradient closures were generally ignored in favor of stable eddy-viscosity ones.
-The sparse equation discovery showed that among 930 terms, NGM4 and NGM6 best represent both the stress tensor and inter-scale energy transfer, and that commonly discussed phenomena such as eddy-viscosity and temporal memory are not needed.
-It was only after the AI-based discovery that the connection with higher-order Taylor-series expansion became clear.
+The sparse equation discovery showed that among 930 terms, NGM4 and NGM6 best represent both the stress tensor and inter-scale energy transfer.
+It was only after the AI-based discovery that the connection with higher-order Taylor-series expansion became clear.}